 Is Your Company Reimbursing You for Work-From-Home Expenses?

-Are you owed expense reimbursements from your company?
+Working from home?
 Many California employers transitioned to a remote workforce after the pandemic began.
 Some say that they intend to maintain this practice moving forward, citing benefits like happier employees and decreased operating expenses.

 If you’re an employee, the second benefit may worry you.
-Does your employer reimburse you for expenses incurred while working from home?
+Does your company reimburse you for the expenses you incur while working from home?
 Or is it profiting at your expense?

 California Labor Code Section 2802 explained